Top Menu

 Now, a cheetah’s tongue is the roughest thing that has ever licked me.
 It’s like rubbing rough sandpaper on your body.
 It can actually hurt a bit if licked too much on the same spot.
 But hey, I was licked by a cheetah!!

 I know words will never do justice to an experience like this, just like pictures never do justice to the most gorgeous sceneries.
 This type of experience has to be lived.
-I recommend everyone to take a chance and some courage to walk the king of the jungle, and get an experience as memorable as this.
+I recommend everyone to take a chance and some courage to walk the king of the jungle and get an experience as memorable as this.

 Would you dare walk a lion and a cheetah?